Impostor/Impostor/docs/Writing-a-plugin.md

 - .NET Standard 2.0
 - .NET Standard 2.1
-- .NET Core 3.1
 - .NET 5

 For more information about compatibility, see https://docs.microsoft.com/en-us/dotnet/standard/net-standard.

-> At the moment of writing this document, I recommend you to use **.NET Standard 2.1** until .NET 5 is released officially.
+> At the moment of writing this document, I recommend you to use **.NET Standard 2.1**.
 This should give you enough functionality.
-If not, upgrade to .NET Core 3.1.
+If not, upgrade to .NET 5.

 When the project has been created, you should have `Class.cs` and `Project.csproj` files.
 Your `Project.csproj` should look something like this.